mariangz/lodash/README.md

 # Lodash

-In this Codecademy's project, I've to implement some of the functionality from the widely-popular [lodash.js](https://lodash.com) library which provides many methods that add new functionality for numbers, strings, objects, and arrays. the tests were provided by Codecademy.
+In this Codecademy's project, I've to implement some of the functionality from the widely-popular [lodash.js](https://lodash.com) library which provides many methods that add new functionality for numbers, strings, objects, and arrays.
+The tests were provided by Codecademy.

 ## Implement